cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 rsabssa_finalize(pkS, msg, blind_sig, inv)

 Parameters:
-- kLen, the length in octets of the RSA modulus n
+- kLenInBytes, the length in bytes of the RSA modulus n

 Inputs:
 - pkS, server public key (n, e)
-- msg, message to be signed, an octet string
+- msg, message to be signed, an byte string
-- blind_sig, signed and blinded element, an octet string of length kLen
+- blind_sig, signed and blinded element, an byte string of length kLenInBytes
-- inv, inverse of the blind, an octet string of length kLen
+- inv, inverse of the blind, an byte string of length kLenInBytes

 Outputs:
-- sig, an octet string of length kLen
+- sig, an byte string of length kLenInBytes

 Errors:
 - "invalid signature": Raised when the signature is invalid